 The Open Championship 2023: Dates, schedule and how to watch on TV

-The best male golfers in the world gather for the final major of the year at the 151st Open Championship in July.
+The best male golfers in the world gather for the final major of the year at the 151st Open Championship later this month.

-Jon Rahm, Brooks Koepka and surprise US Open winner Wyndham Clark have claimed the first three majors of the season, with Rory McIlroy still waiting for a first major since the 2014 US PGA Championship.
+Jon Rahm (The Masters), Brooks Koepka (the US PGA Championship) and Wyndham Clark (the US Open) have claimed the first three majors of the season.
+They will all be hunting down Cameron Smith, the defending champion, who warmed up for this year’s Open with victory at LIV London.

-Australian and LIV Golf rebel Cameron Smith is the defending Open champion, after holding off McIlroy with a putting exhibition at St Andrews last year.

 When is it?